MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 # .EXTERNALHELP <XML Help File>
 ```

-The "ExternalHelp" keyword is required when a function or script is documented
+The `.ExternalHelp` keyword is required when a function or script is documented
 in XML files.
 Without this keyword, `Get-Help` cannot find the XML-based help
 file for the function or script.

-The "ExternalHelp" keyword takes precedence over other comment-based help
+The `.ExternalHelp` keyword takes precedence over other comment-based help
 keywords.
-If "ExternalHelp" is present, `Get-Help` does not display
+If `.ExternalHelp` is present, `Get-Help` does not display
 comment-based help, even if it cannot find a help topic that matches the value
-of the "ExternalHelp" keyword.
+of the `.ExternalHelp` keyword.

-If the function is exported by a module, set the value of the "ExternalHelp"
+If the function is exported by a module, set the value of the `.ExternalHelp`
 keyword to a filename without a path. `Get-Help` looks for the specified file
 name in a language-specific subdirectory of the module directory.
 There are no
-requirements for the name of the XML-based help file for a function, but a
+requirements for the name of the XML-based help file for a function, but a best
-best practice is to use the following format:
+practice is to use the following format:

 ```
 <ScriptModule.psm1>-help.xml